 - Supports out-of-band updates when necessary.
 For more information, see Use the update registration tool or Use the hotfix installer.

-- Integrates with Microsoft Intune and other cloud-based services.
+- Integrates with cloud-based services.

 - Supports migration of data to and from other Configuration Manager installations.

 - Supports upgrade from previous versions of Configuration Manager.

 - Supports installation as an evaluation edition, from which you can later upgrade to a fully licensed installation.

 Microsoft recommends that you update to the newest version soon after its release.
 You can wait up to 18 months before updating to a newer version.
 You can also skip an update to install the newest version available.
 Because each version is cumulative, if you skip over an update and install the newest version, you still get access to all features and improvements from previous versions.

 For more information, see Support for current branch versions.

 Current branch update options